-Miraculous healing from sudden paralysis gives an OM worker opportunity to preach the gospel in a Muslim community.
+Miraculous healing from sudden paralysis gives an OM worker opportunity to preach the gospel in a community.

 In 2005, having just completed missions training with OM Zambia, Oscar left to serve in neighbouring Malawi.
 “Being my first time to go on the mission field, I was so excited and very expectant.
 ‘Wow!
 I go out and preach the gospel,’” he remembered thinking.